-Building the Evidence Base: How Nature Projects Enhance Agricultural Resilience in a Changing Climate
+Building the Evidence Base for Nature Projects to Enhance Agricultural Resilience

 This platform is a central hub for evidence on the value and benefits of integrating nature recovery with productive agriculture, based on studies in the Upper Paranapanema Basin.